Owl (Marvel Comics): Fictional character biography

-Leland Owlsley was once a successful financier and financial investor, nicknamed "The Owl of Wall Street" for his financial wisdom, until evidence of his tax evasion and crooked business deals were exposed by the Internal Revenue Service (IRS).
-Rather than fight the charges, he took up residence in a hideout across the Hudson River and pursued a new career as a crime lord.
-The Owl had already been pooling a percentage of his earnings into researching superpowered enhancements, and by this time these efforts had yielded a serum which gave him the ability to fly.
+Leland Owlsley was once a successful financier and financial investor, nicknamed "The Owl of Wall Street" for his financial acumen, until evidence of his tax evasion and crooked business deals were exposed by the Internal Revenue Service (IRS).
+Rather than fight the charges, he fled to a hideout across the Hudson River and pursued a new career as a crime lord.
+The Owl had already been pooling a percentage of his earnings into researching superpowered enhancements; the result was a serum that enhanced his physical prowess and gave him the ability to fly.
 He subsequently employed two enforcers and captured Daredevil in a chance encounter, planning to kill him at a meeting of underworld bosses in order to make himself the undisputed overlord of crime.
 However, Daredevil escaped and confronted the Owl in battle.
 Eventually determining that he could not defeat Daredevil unarmed and alone, he fled, escaping his foe in the river.
 When he came to shore, Owl was captured by police, convicted, and sentenced to prison by Judge Lewis.

-Following an escape, the Owl established a new hideout on a volcanic isle and kidnapped Judge Lewis and Matt Murdock (Daredevil's alter ego), forcing them to participate in a sham trial with Lewis as the defendant.
-Murdock managed to change into Daredevil.
+Following an escape, the Owl established a new hideout on a volcanic isle and kidnapped Judge Lewis and Matt Murdock (Daredevil's alter ego), forcing them to participate in a sham trial with Murdock forced to defend Lewis.
+With a clever distraction, the lawyer was able to change into Daredevil.
 The Owl's second confrontation with his nemesis ended in a draw, and both were forced to flee the erupting island.
 He was later freed from prison by Mr. Kline, who ordered him to capture Daredevil.
-The Owl lured Daredevil into combat and defeated him, sending him plummeting to his death.
-However, Daredevil was saved by the Black Widow, and the two of them worked together to capture the Owl when his gang broke into the San Francisco treasury.
-The Owl then moved to Chicago, and acquired the technology to drain human brains of knowledge, and battled the Cat.
+Learning from their previous encounters, the Owl finally overcame Daredevil and sent him plummeting to his death.
+However, the vigilante was saved by Black Widow, and the two of them worked together to thwart the Owl's planned heist of the San Francisco public treasury.
+The Owl then moved to Chicago with a scheme to siphon valuable knowledge from the brains of his victims, and battled the Cat.
 The Owl returned to San Francisco, and briefly captured Daredevil and the Black Widow.
 The Owl was later stricken with a debilitating ailment resulting in the paralysis of his legs.
-He returned to New York, and recruited the Man-Bull.
-The Owl attempted to kidnap a neurologist to cure his ailment, but was foiled by Daredevil.
+He returned to New York and recruited the Man-Bull.
+The Owl attempted to kidnap a neurologist to cure his ailment but was foiled by Daredevil.